davidarico/parse-address-string/README.md

 Major changes:
  - Remove `process.nextTick` dependency/replace callbacks with regular returns (React Native compatibility)
- - Normalize state and country, if any, to use the abbreviated form (CA, US, etc.)
+ - `normalize` function; normalizes state and country, if any, to use the abbreviated form (CA, US, etc.)

 ## Example
 ```javascript